1964 Atlantic hurricane season: Unnamed July tropical storm

-Hurricane Three
+Unnamed July hurricane

 Television Infrared Observation Satellite (TIROS) indicated an area of disturbed weather with a weak surface circulation in the vicinity of Cape Verde on July 25.
 Reports from a reconnaissance aircraft indicate that a tropical depression developed at 06:00 UTC on July 28, while located about halfway between the Leeward Islands and the northernmost islands of Cape Verde.
 Initially the depression moved rapidly west-northwestward, which likely caused the minimal intensification.
 By July 30, a north-northwest to south-southeast oriented trough forced the depression to re-curve north-northwestward.

 While situated about 300 mi east of Bermuda on July 31, it began heading northeastward.
 Later that day, the depression finally organized further and developed a well-defined rainband.
 The Atlantic hurricane database indicates that the depression strengthened into a tropical storm at 18:00 UTC on July 31, due to ships reports of winds reaching 46 mph.
 On August 1, it intensified further into a hurricane.
 Around that time, maximum sustained winds peaked at 85 mph.
 The storm continued moving rapidly northeastward and began to interact with a cold front.
 It transitioned into an extratropical cyclone on August 2, while located about 525 mi east of Cape Race, Newfoundland.